The sometimes uproarious history of amateur radio in Tasmania! prepared by Richard Rogers VK7RO October 2004

 The Northern Zone of the Division was reformed in Launceston in 1948 and the Northwestern Zone formed about 1950.

 However during the 1960s there were further rumblings from the North regarding their neglect and in 1973, when activity in Hobart was slack, the Tasmanian Division was reorganised, based in Launceston, as a statewide body overseeing branches in the North, Northwest and South.
-This most satisfactory arrangement continued until the final demise of the Tasmanian Division in October 2004 following the formation of a National WIA.

 Historical Photos: